marco-guerra-gls/gls-mobile-use-case-skeleton/README.md

 Simulate data fetching from the network using Coroutines:
 - **Fetching Data**: Write a function that simulates fetching data from **ParcelRepository** as if it was an API endpoint.
 This might be as simple as a function that includes delay for a few seconds before returning the list of Parcels.
 - **Loading Indicator**: Show a loading indicator on the UI after the user presses the button and until the data is fetched and displayed.
 - **Handle Exceptions**: Introduce a random possibility of the data fetch failing and throwing an exception.
-Use exception handling in your Coroutine to display a failure message to the user when this happens.
+Use exception handling in your Coroutine to display a failure message (“Random network exception occurred!") to the user when this happens.

 <img src="images/Screenshot_20240404_080306.png" alt="image" width="300" height="auto"> <img src="images/Screenshot_20240404_080723.png" alt="image" width="300" height="auto">